 I relished all-time classics such as The Little Mermaid, The Lion King, Beauty and the Beast and many more, during the peak years of my childhood.

-Each movie introduced my young brain to stories and plots that featured archetypical characters such as the hero, princess, villain, side-kick, etc. Even as an ingenuous girl, I was able to pick up on a recurrent theme that was woven into the threads of each storyline, and that was the idea of “True Love”.
+Each movie introduced me to stories and plots that featured archetypical characters such as the hero, princess, villain, side-kick, etc. Even as an ingenuous girl, I was able to pick up on a recurrent theme that was woven into the threads of each storyline, and that was the idea of ‘True Love’.

 Whenever the word “love” was tossed around in these movies, it pertained to the romantic bond between the leading male and female character.
 This inadvertently gave me, and other kids in my generation, the false impression that the only kind of love that existed in the world was the kind that gave us butterflies in our stomachs!

 Fortunately, the talented folks at Disney picked up on this oversight and rectified it by creating more progressive movies.
-Movies such as Frozen highlight the love between two sisters; Brother Bear relays a story about the affection that exists between brothers; and Brave is about self-love and empowerment.
+Movies such as Frozen highlight the love between two sisters; Brother Bear relays a story about the affection that exists between brothers; and Brave is about self-love.

-I had a breakthrough when I realized that love has so many other manifestations.
-There is, in fact, a buffet of love with a delectable spread that we can all feast on.
-The ancient Greek philosophers, who were linguistic geniuses, were the only ones who were able to pick up on this blessed offering.
+I realized that love has many other manifestations, besides the romantic kind.
+There is, in fact, a buffet of love with a delectable spread that we can feast on.
+The ancient Greek philosophers, who were linguistic geniuses, were the only ones who were able to pick up on these distinctions in love.

-About 2500 years ago, within the distinguished enclaves of their stately forums, they created six words that captured the essence of the many shades of love that we can experience during our lifetime:
+About 2500 years ago, within the enclaves of their stately forums, they created six words that captured the essence of the many shades of love that we can experience during our lifetime: